Long-Term Care Insurance

 What could happen in the long run?

 With longer life spans, the likelihood you will need some type of long-term care is significant.
-In fact, 7 out of 10 people age 65 or older, can expect to require some type of care in their lifetime.1
+In fact, someone turning age 65 today has almost a 70% chance of needing some type of long-term care services and supports in their remaining years.1

 The long-term effects of chronic illness such as stroke, heart attack, cancer, and diabetes, are common culprits leading to nursing care.
 In your advanced years, even slips, trips, and falls can land you in rehabilitation or under nursing care.